Some creative new posters displayed around campus represent a first-of-its-kind collaboration involving the University’s new Vandercook letterpress.

 Printmaking students were asked to design materials for six distinct events related to the production.
 For the students, it was a real-life opportunity to work with a client on a tight deadline.

-Kyle Agnew ’19 (studio art, with concentration in photography/printmaking) said he also learned how to manage a client and collaborate with other professionals – lessons that will stick with him throughout his career.
+Kyle Agnew ’19 (studio art, with concentrations in photography/printmaking) said he also learned how to manage a client and collaborate with other professionals – lessons that will stick with him throughout his career.

 “Working with Prof. Chad Martin was a great experience.
 I was able to obtain information from a professional in the field.
 This helped me narrow down the imagery I wanted to use and learn more on the history of my subject,” said Agnew, who used the Vandercook press for the first time to create his poster.